 I’m ALL about using videos in my ESL classroom.
 They’re a fun way to introduce a unit, or to round one out.
 There are a million and one things you can do with them.
 If you take a look at English Central, or YouTube, you’ll find a ton that deal with prepositions.

 Of course, you should include some activities along with them to make the most out of your valuable class time.
-Learn more here: Videos for the ESL Classroom.
+Learn more here about one of the best ways to teach prepositions of place: Videos for the ESL Classroom.

 #9 Preposition ESL Game: Board Games